ajahne/blog/_posts/2018-09-29-one-on-one-meeting-dos-and-donts-part1.md

 - When first beginning one-on-ones with a new employee or teammate, explicitly state that these meetings are a safe space.
 I find that by specifically stating this, it helps to remove doubt and assumptions.
 The trust will build overtime and by listening, being present, staying consistent, and ensuring supportive and honest feedback - the conversations will become more and more open and effective.
 - Keep the conversation confidential.
 What is said during a one-on-one meeting must remain private.
 Unless otherwise stated - and agreed to by both parties - what is said during the meeting should not be shared.
 Avoid office gossip.
 - Let people talk in whatever manner and tone they want.
 Listen, be supportive, and avoid interrupting.
-- Pay close attention to the person's body language and the way the respond.
-If you notice people becoming nervous or anxious, work to ensure they are as comfortable as possible.
+- Pay close attention to the person's body language and the way they respond.
+If you notice the team member becoming nervous or anxious, work to ensure they are as comfortable as possible.
 Check your body language as well, remain open.

 This is a huge topic and not something that can be summarized in a few bullet points.
 There is a entire book, [crucial conversations](https://www.amazon.com/Crucial-Conversations-Talking-Stakes-Second/dp/1469266822), which goes into great depth on talking, listening, and creating a safe space when the stakes are high.